 Can I Charge A Patient For "Extras" Like Phone Calls?
+Faster Service?
+More In-person Time?

 - Each payer has different rules.

 - Medicare prohibits charging patients for covered services.

-Phone calls are "covered."
+What is covered?

 - Most insurers include similar prohibitions in their contracts.

 - Absent a contract, almost anything goes.

-- Obviously, there are COVID-19 exceptions.